Georgetown, McDonough County, Illinois

 Georgetown is an unincorporated community and census-designated place (CDP) in McDonough County, Illinois, United States.
 Its population was 368 as of the 2020 census.

 The community is in central McDonough County, on the western border of the city of Macomb, the McDonough county seat.
 According to the U.S. Census Bureau, the Georgetown CDP has an area of 0.14 sqmi, all land.
 The community is in the valley of the East Fork of the La Moine River.

+Georgetown is part of Macomb Community Unit School District 185, and high schoolers go to Macomb High School.